-Cleantech Leaders Roundtable (CTLR) is a fellowship among peers of cleantech CEOs, investors, and influencers.
+The Mária Telkes Fellowship is hosted by the Cleantech Leaders Roundtable and Clean Energy Business Network.
+Cleantech Leaders Roundtable (CTLR) is a community of peers including cleantech CEOs, investors, and influencers.
 This community facilitates trusted exchange of information, collective problem-solving through partnerships, and amplification of individual business and communications efforts.
 The Clean Energy Business Network (CEBN) is the small business voice for the clean energy economy, and partners closely with CTLR on events and industry collaboration.

 What are the goals of the Mária Telkes Fellowship?